m-r-gor/Advise-AI/openai_assistants.md

-**Below are instructions/settings for all the OpenAI Assistants used.**
+**Below are instructions/settings for all OpenAI Assistants used.**

 ---